mambrocio/js-api-weather-call/README.md

 ## Success

-I mamanged to use the api and fetch the weather
+I mananged to use the api and fetch the weather

 # Missing

-Failed to implement the local storage functionality.
+Failed to implement the local storage functionality and responsiveness.

+I wanted to implement a ENTER key press event but for some reason that did not function.

 ## Additional Links